JFK Assassination Resource and Research Guide

 The Assassination and Mrs. Paine, released in 2022, is a documentary by Max Good, focused on Ruth Paine’s role in the assassination and featuring interviews with Ruth as the centerpiece of the film.
 The film is excellent, and although it does not provide an overview of the case as a whole, it dives into the subject of Ruth Paine, who is a central figure in the case.
 Believers in the Oswald-as-lone-gunman interpretation of the case rely heavily on trusting Ruth Paine, one of the crucial figures in supplying evidence against Oswald.
 In most cases, those who believe Oswald was framed zero in on Ruth Paine as a key nexus point in the framing operation.
 I highly recommend this excellent character piece on Mrs. Paine.

-JFK Assassination – Full History This 2023 documentary by Brent Holland provides focus on aspects of the case generally left uncovered in other documentaries.
+JFK Assassination – Full History This 2023 documentary by Brent Holland provides a focus on aspects of the case generally left uncovered in other documentaries.
 It is of high quality and is worth a watch.

 Websites and Original Document Research